-The creation of a conservation and preservation training center in Iraq, now a state-of-the-art educational facility with conservation laboratories, classrooms, and dormitories, offers international-standard programs taught by international experts.
+Iraq's people share the heritage of ancient Mesopotamia, the “cradle of Western civilization.”
+Human history is chronicled in sites and museums throughout the country, including the famed temples of Babylon, the Assyrian capital of Nineveh, and the spiral minaret at Samarra.
+Since 2008, the IICAH has been training Iraq's museum and heritage professionals in the preservation and conservation of their national treasures in a state-of-the-art educational facility offering international-standard programs taught by international experts.
 IICAH participants include men and women, Arabs and Kurds, Muslims and Christians, Sunni and Shia from across Iraq—all drawn together by a shared passion for the preservation of one of the world's oldest civilizations and home to some of mankind’s most ancient artifacts.

 The Iraqi Institute for the Conservation of Antiquities and Heritage is a collaboration between the Iraqi State Board of Antiquities and Heritage, the Kurdistan Regional Government, the U.S. Embassy Baghdad, U.S. Department of State, Winterthur Museum, University of Delaware, Walters Art Museum, Getty Conservation Institute, University of Pennsylvania, and University of Arizona.
 Beginning with a 2008 grant from the U.S. Embassy in Baghdad, IICAH has established itself as the premier academic facility for cultural heritage management in Iraq and the entire region.
 Read more

 IICAH partners: Getty Conservation Institute Iraqi State Board, Antiquities & Heritage Kurdistan Regional Government The Walters Art Museum Winterthur Museum, Garden & Library Cultural Heritage Center US Embassy Baghdad University of Arizona University of Delaware, ARTC University of Delaware, IGS